Finnur Justinussen: International career

 Justinussen made his U21 debut in September 2009, in a 1-1 draw with Moldova.
 He made 8 appearances in total for the U21 team, of which he played in they won two matches, two draws, and four defeats, which were all qualifying matches for the 2011 Under-21 tournament.

 Justinussen was involved in the wins against Latvia and Andorra, but didn't feature in the 1-0 win over Russia.

 He was called up to the Faroe Islands national team for the first time in September 2011, for the matches against Italy and Serbia.
 He was left out the matchday squad for the game against Italy, but was an unused substitute in the match verses Serbia.
-He made his debut for the team in August 2012 as a substitute, in a 2-0 loss to Iceland in Reykjavik.
+He made his debut for the team in August 2012 as a substitute, in a 2-0 loss to Iceland in Reykjavík.